matapatos/wp-fastendpoints/docs/docs/quick-start/tests/unit.md

 [due to this line](https://github.com/matapatos/wp-fastendpoints/wiki/Quick-start#the-actual-code---srcapirouterspostsphp).
 Specially, regarding this part ```$router ??```.
 This allows us to replace our original router with our mocked version.

-As you might notice, this is just pure PHP code nothing magical! 🪄
+Nothing magical happening here, just pure PHP code! 🪄